datacraft-dsc/DEPs/3/README.md

 DEX is a founding company of the Ocean Protocol Foundation.
-While the DEPs represent open standards and do not mandate the use of the Ocean Network, a key goal of DEX development efforts is provision of convenient tools to build use cases with the Ocean Protocol, and reference implementations are designed to support this.
+While the DEPs represent open standards and do not mandate the use of the Ocean Network, a key goal of DEX development efforts is provision of convenient tools to build use cases and a vibrant data ecosystem on Ocean Protocol, and reference implementations are designed to support this.

 ## Architecture Layers